Pipeline YAML Reference#

 The auto_promote_on

-property is a list of items and supports three
+property is a list of items that supports three

 properties: result